jzsherlock4869/image-classification-pipeline/README.md

 tail tb.log
 ```

-open localhost with port 8123, then
+open localhost with port 8123, then you can use tensorboard to analyse the training process.